palantir/conjure/docs/spec/wire.md

 1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, clients MUST convert these (key,value) pairs into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4) to be appended to the request URL.
 If any value of type `optional<T>` is not present, then the key must be omitted from the query string.
 Otherwise, the value MUST be serialized as `PLAIN(T)` and any reserved characters percent encoded.

-  For example, the following Conjure endpoints contains two query parameters:
+  For example, the following Conjure endpoint contains two query parameters:
   ```yaml
   demoEndpoint:
     http: GET /recipes